kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 Typically a server would report which SW that is running periodically.
-The Kosli app generates a new snapshot if the SW changes, so resending the same environment report several times will not resolve in duplication of a snapshot.
+The Kosli app generates a new snapshot if the SW changes, so resending the same environment report several times will not lead to duplication of a snapshot.
 ```shell
 $ kosli environment report server production --paths $(ls server/web_*bin),$(ls server/db_*.bin)
 $ kosli snapshot get production